djuang1/n8n-nodes-gleanclient/README.md

 # n8n-nodes-gleanclient

 This is an n8n community node.
-It lets you use Glean in your n8n workflows.
+It lets you use the [Glean Client API](https://developers.glean.com/api/client-api/search/search) in your n8n workflows.

 The Glean Work AI platform lets you embed enterprise search, chat, and agent capabilities into your applications while honoring source‑system permissions by default.